 The only tool you need is a simple, inexpensive pressure gauge, which you can purchase at any hardware or home improvement store.
 Look for one with female hose threads for easy hook-up, a rubber gasket to form a tight seal, and the ability to measure up to 300 pounds per square inch (psi).

-Once you have a suitable gauge, follow these steps to measure the water pressure:
+With a pressure gauge on hand, follow these steps to test the water pressure:

 How to Address High or Low Water Pressure